 You can cook all kinds of pasta in an Instant Pot but linguine is my favorite.

 Here are my tips for cooking pasta in an Instant Pot or pressure cooker.

 - Break the linguine pasta in half lengths so they fit perfectly in the Instant Pot.
 This tip applies to spaghetti.

 - Make sure you have enough liquid to cook the pasta on pressure cooking.
 I used 3 1/4 cups of liquid for this recipe.

 - The pasta should submerge in the liquid so they will be cooked perfectly.

 - VERY IMPORTANT TIP: make sure you use a wooden spatula to stir the pasta with the liquid before you start pressure cooking.
 Push the linguine to the sides of the Instant Pot instead of all pilling in the center.
 This will make sure that the linguine doesn’t stick to the bottom of the pressure cooker or Instant Pot.
 This will prevent the “Burn” error message on your appliance.

 - Reduce the sauce using the “Saute” mode for 1 minute if it’s too runny.

-This recipe is only 311 calories per serving.
+This recipe serves 3 people.
+It’s 518 calories per serving.

 - 2 tablespoons olive oil